Startup opportunity discovery

 The patterns shaping demand, competition, and category timing.

-Recommendation requests, migration questions, and alternative comparisons are better indicators of real demand than passive discussion volume alone.
+Recommendation requests, migration questions, and alternative comparisons are stronger indicators of real demand than passive discussion volume alone.

-A market gets more attractive when buyers are frustrated with pricing complexity, bloated onboarding, or missing workflow depth in incumbent tools.
+A market becomes more actionable when buyers are frustrated with pricing complexity, bloated onboarding, weak AI governance, or shallow workflow depth in incumbent tools.

 Founder insights